-Rodts graduated from Hobart College in upstate New York in 1983 with a B.A.
-Degree in Economics and a minor in Fine Arts.
+Forrest Rodts graduated from Hobart College in upstate New York in 1983 with a BA in economics and a minor in fine arts.
 Growing up, he spent summers in Siasconset on Nantucket and in 1982 began showing his paintings with the Artist Association of Nantucket.
-In 1988 he set up his first full one-man show at the New Street Gallery in Siasconset.
-Since then Forrest has continuously exhibited on Nantucket.
+In 1988 he had his first solo exhibition in Nantucket and he has been painting professionally ever since.

 Rodts has won numerous awards as a member of the Copley Society of Boston, the Artists Association of Nantucket and the Marblehead Arts Association.
-His work can be found in private collections throughout the United States, as well as in Canada and Europe.
-Forrest lives with his wife Linda, and two sons in Massachusetts.
+His work can be found in private collections throughout the United States, Canada and Europe.
+He lives with his wife and two sons in Massachusetts.

 “My paintings represent my continued study of water and light combined with my love of sailing, history and the ocean.
 My goal is to be as realistic as possible while still producing an aesthetically pleasing painting which will draw the viewer into its mood.” - Forrest Rodts